 Before we make the cake, let’s take a step back and talk about persimmons.
-There are two main types of persimmons, fuyu and hachiya.
+There are two main types of persimmons, Fuyu and Hachiya.
 Fuyus are wider and almost doughnut-shaped while hachiyas are elongated and look more like acorns.
 Besides the shape, the biggest difference is the texture.
-You can eat fuyus slightly firm but hachiyas must be fully ripe before being consumed.
+You can eat fungus slightly firm but Hachiyas must be fully ripe before being consumed.

-The first time I had a hachiya, I wasn’t aware of this fact and took a big bite of a semi-ripe persimmon.
+The first time I had a Hachiya, I wasn’t aware of this fact and took a big bite of a semi-ripe persimmon.
 I immediately spat it out.
-The fruit was so starchy it left my mouth feeling waxy.
+The fruit was so starchy and it left a waxy coating in my mouth.
 It was disgusting.
 However, don’t let this fool you from thinking that when they are ripe or even over-ripe, they are sweet and juicy.

 For this recipe, we’re going to utilize both types of persimmons to get as much persimmon flavor as possible.
-Use fuyu persimmons for the top layer and hachiya for the puree.
-You can use slightly firm fuyu persimmons but just make sure to slice them thin for the top layer so that they don’t disintegrate when baked.
+Use Fuyu persimmons for the top layer and Hachiya for the puree.
+You want to use slightly firm persimmons for the top layer so that they don’t disintegrate when baked.